Meet the Headliners

 MASTER OF CEREMONIES

-Clearwater’s great friend Tom Chapin was our Master of Ceremonies in 2017, and we’re excited to announce he’ll be back for an encore performance this year, if his schedule permits.
+Clearwater’s great friend Tom Chapin was our Master of Ceremonies in 2017, and we’re excited to announce he’ll be back for an encore performance this year.

 In a career that spans five decades, 25 albums and three GRAMMY® awards, Tom has covered an incredible amount of creative ground.
 In addition to his work as a recording artist and concert performer, Chapin has acted on Broadway and worked extensively in films, television and radio.